jeremytammik/tbc/a/1868_outline_performance.md

 By the way, for many other high performance intersection and clipping algorithms, you may want to check out [Wykobi](https://www.wykobi.com), an

-> extremly efficient, robust and simple to use C++ 2D/3D oriented computational geometry library.
+> extremely efficient, robust and simple to use C++ 2D/3D oriented computational geometry library.

 <center>
 <img src="img/wykobi_segmentint.png" alt="Wykobi segment intersection" title="Wykobi segment intersection" width="568"/> <!-- 568 -->